milan-sony/OmegleBot/README.md

 ## Run locally

-You will need to install Python on  you system.
-Head over to https://www.python.org/downloads/ to download python.
+You will need to install Python on you system, head over to https://www.python.org/downloads/ to download python.
-(Dont Forget to Tick Add to Path while installing Python)
+(Dont Forget to tick Add Python to PATH while installing Python)

-Once you have downloaded Python on your system, run the following command inside your terminal (If your system is git enabled, otherwise download the zip file and extract it)
+Once you have downloaded Python on your system, run the following command inside your terminal (only if your system is git enabled, otherwise download the zip file and extract it)

 ```bash
   git clone https://github.com/milan-sony/Omegle_Chatbot.git